Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 The Chicken Stays Juicy.

 By cooking the chicken separately first and then adding it back to the sauce at the end, you avoid overcooking it.
-The chicken gets that nice golden sear, then it finishes gently in the sauce without drying out.
+The chicken gets that perfect golden sear, then it finishes gently in the sauce without drying out.

 It’s a Complete Meal in One Pan.